KeithGalli/game/README.md

+# Game
-"# Game \n Python game code separated into different files to go from the basics and build up to a more complex game"
+Python game code separated into different files to go from the basics and build up to a more complex game